rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

     url: https://www.dlr.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include non-graphitizing carbon, pyrolysis, biochar and development of multifunctional nanocomposites from biogenic carbon for carbon capture and sequestration in soil.
+bio: My research background is in non-graphitizing carbon, pyrolysis, biochar nanocomposites for carbon capture and life cycle modelling of sustainable production systems.

 # Interests to show in About widget
 interests: